-This document is the second and final version of IO1 (Passarelli, Dagnino, Persico, Pozzi, & Nikolova, 2021), the first Intellectual Output of the Erasmus+ project "PLayful Environment for Inclusive leArning Design in Europe" (PLEIADE), and describes the teachers' development pathway delivered as one of the main project activities.
-The pathway took the form of 13 months of blended training activities (BTAs) and involved - as learners - 81 teachers from the four PLEIADE schools (in Bulgaria, Cyprus, Greece, and Italy).
+This document is the first Intellectual Output of the Erasmus+ project "PLayful Environment for Inclusive leArning Design in Europe" (PLEIADE), and describes the teachers' development pathway to be delivered as one of the main project activities.
+The pathway will take the form of 12 months of blended training activities (BTAs) and will involve - as learners - 75+ teachers from the four PLEIADE schools (in Bulgaria, Cyprus, Greece, and Italy).
 The main aim of the pathway is to foster the teachers' uptake of methods and tools for the design of collaborative learning activities in view of social inclusion.
-To this end, participants 1) were guided to design collaborative and inclusive activities to be enacted in their classrooms in a subsequent phase of the project (the "Enactment"); 2) were encouraged to share their practice with colleagues; and 3) reflected on criteria for evaluating the inclusive potential of a collaborative learning activity and contributed to their identification in view of the production of the next project outputs.
+To this end, participants 1) will be guided to design collaborative and inclusive activities to be enacted in their classrooms in a subsequent phase of the project (the "Enactment"); 2) will be encouraged to practice sharing between peers; and 3) will contribute to the identification of criteria for evaluating the inclusive potential of a collaborative learning activity.

-After an overview of the changes introduced in this version of the document with respect to version 1 (Section 2) and a brief general introduction to the Intellectual Output (Section 3), the document describes the approach and the design of the BTAs as follows:
+After a brief general introduction to the Intellectual Output (Section 2), the document describes the approach and the design of the BTAs as follows: